vimlab/split-term.vim/readme.md

 `g:disable_key_mappings` - disable key mappings of the plugin

+`g:split_term_height` - set default height/width at which terminal will be open

 ## Mappings

 The plugin remaps specifically a few keys for a better terminal buffer experience.
 This